Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 == Changelog ==

 = WIP =
-- Direct download URL now shows in the edit download page.
+- Direct download URL of an item is now shown in the edit download page for easy copy and paste operation.

 = 3.9.12 =
 - Improved the Specific Item logs menu function to remove plugin conflict.